-Time line.
-6 The start time is based on the time range that you selected.
+6 Time line.
+The start time is based on the time range that you selected.
+The start time is based on the time range that you selected.
 The end time is the current time.
+The one and is no suitone unio.
 You can manually change the start and end times after you run the search and get the search results.
 Filters for the change history.
 7 You can view all changes or view only selected changes.
 The objects in the list are the objects in the change history search results.
-8 Change history for the selected object.
+Change history for the selected object.
 When-the date and time that the object changed.
 What-The type of object.
-Name-The name of the object.
-By-The "user" that changed the object, which can be a project or a user.
+Name-The name of the object. · By-The "user" that changed the object, which can be a project or a user.
 Change-The type of change.
-Path-Click the View Path button to see the path to the object.
+8 Path-Click the View Path button to see the path to the object.
 When ▲ ▼ What Name By Change Path 1 Dec 03, 2014 4:34 PM Pacific property jobcounter project: omodified 2 Dec 03, 2014 4:34 PM Pacific process Before path: /projects/Default/applications/JPetStore/jobcounter After path: /projects/Default/applications/JPetStore/jobcounter 3 Dec 03, 2014 12:38 PM Pacif property pluginpr admin 9 Click the View button to see more details about the object.